 + New website!

-We’ve got a new website: https://msberends.gitlab.io/AMR (built with the great pkgdown
+We’ve got a new website: https://msberends.gitlab.io/AMR (built with the great pkgdown)

-to get the direct URL of a species from the Catalogue of LifeNew filters for antimicrobial classes.
+mo codes changed (e.g. Streptococcus changed from B_STRPTC to B_STRPT).
+A translation table is used internally to support older microorganism IDs, so users will not notice this difference.mo codes changed (e.g. Streptococcus changed from B_STRPTC to B_STRPT).
+A translation table is used internally to support older microorganism IDs, so users will not notice this difference.mo_rank() for the taxonomic rank (genus, species, infraspecies, etc.)mo_url() to get the direct URL of a species from the Catalogue of LifeNew filters for antimicrobial classes.
 Use these functions to filter isolates on results in one of more antibiotics from a specific class:

 -filter_aminoglycosides()